 Heading up each program is a team of talented, dynamic trip leaders who have extensive experience in the field and love working with high school students.
 With no more than nine students to every leader, we'll have the freedom to break into teams to pursue our On Assignment and community service projects.
 Here are a few of our outstanding trip leaders who may accompany you on a National Geographic Student Expedition.

-St. Lawrence University, B.S.; Drexel University, Ph.D. candidate.
+Cornell University, B.S.; Rice University, Ph.D. candidate

 Phil has participated in scientific expeditions around the globe since the age of 15.
 He majored in entomology and biology at Cornell, and is currently a Ph.D. candidate at Rice University.
 For the last two years, Phil has been based in remote areas of the Ecuadorian and Peruvian Amazon where he conducts surveys of a multitude of species for conservation research.

 Sasha Driscoll Stortz

 Lewis & Clark College, B.A.; Northern Arizona University, M.S. candidate